- Home

 - You may also have other tubes – from your bladder to drain urine (catheter) or from your abdomen to drain fluid from around the surgical area.

-- In most centres, you will be given water to drink a few hours after the surgery and you will usually start on solid foods the day after the surgery (or even on the day of the surgery if you feel well).
+- In most centres, you will be given water to drink a few hours after the surgery, and you will usually start on solid foods the day after the surgery (or even on the day of the surgery if you feel well).
 You may also be given nutritional supplements to drink.

-- You will need to avoid heavy lifting (more than 3–4 kg) for about 4–6 weeks.
+- Avoid heavy lifting (more than 3–4 kg) for about 4–6 weeks.

 - A physiotherapist will teach you breathing or coughing exercises to help keep your lungs clear.
 This will reduce the risk of getting a chest infection.

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.